 Enforcing unique email addresses, Mailchimp improvements and identity matching

-Now in Sage CRM 2020 R2 when the Detect duplicate emails option is enabled, it a user using the same email address to create two records of the same type.
+When the Detect duplicate emails option is enabled, it checks if a user using the same email address to create two records of the same type.
 So duplication is prevented within the Company, Person, or Lead entities.
 You will not be able to create two Person records with the same email address but you can create a Person, a Lead, and a Company record with the same email address.

-It is the 'common shared data item' that's developers to stitch together disparate data points or data sources, such as postal addresses, mobile IDs and social media 'handles'.
+It is the "common shared data item" that developers can use to stitch together disparate data points or data sources, such as postal addresses, mobile IDs and social media 'handles'.